 The heart and brain are most sensitive to lower temperatures making the victim unable to think clearly or move well.
 This can cause a person suffering from hypothermia to not realize what is happening and do something about it.

 Because it can be hard for an individual to realize when they are suffering from hypothermia themselves, use the buddy system so co-workers can keep an eye on each other.

 Depending on how severe the case is, the symptoms of hypothermia progressively get worse.
-Signs of mild hypothermia include shivering, fatigue, impaired judgement and lack of coordination, according to the American Academy of Family Physicians.
-The body temperature is anywhere from 90 to 95 degrees F. Other symptoms of mild hypothermia include dizziness, hunger and nausea.
+Signs of mild hypothermia include shivering, fatigue, impaired judgment, and lack of coordination, according to the American Academy of Family Physicians.
+The body temperature is anywhere from 90 to 95 degrees F. Other symptoms of mild hypothermia include dizziness, hunger, and nausea.

-Symptoms of moderate hypothermia include a decreased heart and respiratory rate, lower level of consciousness and a decrease in reflexes.
+Symptoms of moderate hypothermia include a decreased heart and respiratory rate, a lower level of consciousness, and a decrease in reflexes.
 The body temperature at this stage is 82.4 to 90 degrees F.